JorisJamers/homework-openshift/README.md

 ### Script variables

 There are a few script vartiables you can use.
-These are default :
+These are the defaults :

         ENVARRAY=(dev test prod build)
         ADMIN_USER=joris
         ADMIN_PASSWORD=joris

 The __ENVARRAY__ will make sure that all the environments are created.
 Whenever you need a new environment just add this to the array.
 The admin variables __ADMIN_USER__ and __ADMIN_PASSWORD__ are used to create the admin user at the end of the installations script.

 ### Execute the script